hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 #SBATCH -o %j.out			# File to which standard out will be written
 #SBATCH -e %j.err 		# File to which standard err will be written

-# this `for` loop, will take the fastq files as input and run the script for all of them one after the other.
+# this `for` loop, will take the FASTQ files as input and run the script for all of them one after the other.
 for fq in ~/rnaseq/raw_data/*.fq do echo "running analysis on ${fq}"